Jim Harvey

 James Harvey (born 2 May 1958) is a Northern Irish football manager and former player.

 Playing career

 As a player, Harvey began his career at Glenavon in his hometown of Lurgan, before joining Arsenal in 1977.
 He made only three Football League appearances and one UEFA Cup appearance in three years, with his debut coming against Derby County on 9 May 1978.

 Harvey moved to Hereford United in 1980, where he made 278 league appearances.
 He had a brief spell at Bristol City and then on loan to Wrexham, before moving to Tranmere Rovers in 1987; there he played 239 matches, scoring 19 goals, and became club captain.
-At Tranmere, he was the playmaker for a team who gained two promotions and won the Football League Trophy final in 1990.
+At Tranmere, he was the playmaker for a team that gained two promotions and won the Football League Trophy final in 1990.

 Spells at Crewe Alexandra, Southport and Chester City (youth coach) followed, and he finished his playing career as player-manager at Morecambe.